 The Trust was organized in 1888 and holds title to extensive tracts of land in numerous West Texas counties which were previously the property of the Texas and Pacific Railway Company.
 We continue to manage those lands for the benefit of the holders of Certificates of Proprietary Interest in the Trust.
-Our revenues are derived primarily from sales of land, oil and gas royalties, grazing leases of the land and interest.
+Our revenues are derived primarily from sales of land, oil and gas royalties, easements and sundry income, grazing leases of the land and interest.
 Due to the nature of our operations, our revenue is subject to substantial fluctuations from quarter to quarter and year to year.
 We are a passive seller of land and do not actively solicit sales of land.
 In addition, the demand for, and sale price of, particular tracts of land is influenced by many factors beyond our control, including general economic conditions, the rate of development in nearby areas and the suitability of the particular tract for the ranching uses prevalent in western Texas.
 The Trust is not an oil and gas producer.
-Rather, its oil and gas royalty interests.
-Thus, in addition to being subject to fluctuations in response to themarket prices for oil and gas, our oil and gas royalty revenues are also subject to decisions made by the owners and operators of the oil wells to which our royalty interests relate as to investments in and production from those wells.
+Rather, its oil and gas revenue is derived from retained perpetual non-participating oil and gas royalty interests.
+Thus, in addition to being subject to fluctuations in response to the market prices for oil and gas royalty revenues are also subject to decisions made by the owners and operators of the oil wells to which our royalty interests relate as to investments in and production from those wells.
 We monitor production reports by the oil and gas companies to assure that we are being paid the appropriate royalties.
 We review conditions in the agricultural industry in the areas in which our lands are located and seek to keep as much of our lands as possible under lease to local ranchers at competitive rates.
-In recent years, we have been successful at keeping over 96% of our land subject to grazing leases.
+In recent years, we have been successful at keeping over 98% of our land subject to grazing leases.